litneet64/etherblob-explorer/README.md

 * **Transaction Input Data**: search inside transaction's input data (default location).
 * **Block Input Data**: search inside block's input data.
+* **Contract Storage**: search inside a contract's storage array on the first _N_ 32-byte sized positions, treating it all as one big data string.
 * **To Addresses**: search appending 'to' addresses as the possible input **[*]** (checking first for file headers and re-checking when all data is harvested using binwalk).

 **[\*]** Storing data on 'to' addresses is possible on the Ethereum network as there's no verification if sending to an address that has no associated account keys.
 Meaning you can make transactions to arbitrary addresses to craft a payload over several 20-byte sized transactions (it's very rare but so are some CTF challenges).